-The following is a sneak peak of my new eEbook, The Ultimate Guide to Steelhead Bank Fishing.
-Here’s a tiny section of the Float Fishing Chapter…
+The following is an excerpt from my guidebook, The Ultimate Guide to Steelhead Bank Fishing.
+Here’s a small section of the Float Fishing Chapter…

 Bobber-doggin’ is hybrid technique that seems to be taking the steelhead world by storm these days – and though it’s most often practiced from boats, you can do very well with it from shore too!

 There’s a lot of confusion surrounding this method – partly because everybody seems to have a slightly different way they go about it.
 I’ll give you the basic technique here and then you can tweak things as you see fit.